onedata/onedata-documentation/docs/glossary.md

 ## REST API

-An interface to various Onedata [services][service], accessible through the HTTPS protocol, following the RESTful API guidelines.
+An interface to various Onedata [services][service], accessible through the HTTPS protocol, that follows the RESTful API guidelines.
 You can browse the Onedata REST API documentation [here][website-onedata-api].

 ## Service